Driving the lovely Glendora Mountain Road in Southern California

 How many miles is Glendora Mountain Road?

-Located just an hour away from downtown Los Angeles, the road is totally paved.
-It’s 34.76km (21.6 miles) long, extending north from the city of Glendora (in the San Gabriel Valley in Los Angeles County) to Mount Baldy (in San Bernardino County).
-The road is commonly known as GMR by locals.
+The road is entirely paved, stretching 34.76km (21.6 miles) from the city of Glendora (in the San Gabriel Valley in Los Angeles County) to Mount Baldy (in San Bernardino County).

-Tucked away in the Angeles National Forest, the road is pretty steep, hitting a 10% of maximum gradient through some of the ramps.
-The weekends are usually packed with a lot of motorcycles and cyclist.
-That's when most of the accidents occur.
-Try to go during the week to avoid all the weekend traffic.
-At times there can be some bad drivers who think this road is a track.
-Best time to go on GMR is on the weekdays in the morning when no one is out there.
-The tarmac is generally of high quality without many potholes, as it lies at a low enough elevation to avoid major snowfall and ice for all but a handful of days a year.
-The road is smooth and in great condition.
-Some of the blind turns will keep you at the edge of your seat.
-Be careful not to ride the lane divider line because a bike or a car could be doing the same thing coming in the opposite direction.
+The road has steep sections, with a maximum gradient of 10% through some of the ramps.
+The tarmac is generally of high quality with few potholes, as it lies at a low enough elevation to avoid major snowfall and ice for all but a handful of days a year.
+The road is smooth and in excellent condition.
+Some blind turns will keep you at the edge of your seat.
+Be cautious not to ride the lane divider line, as a bike or car could be doing the same thing coming in the opposite direction.

 How long does it take to drive Glendora Mountain Road?

-It’s said to be one of the most scenic climbs in southern California with jaw-dropping mountain panoramas at every turn.
+It's considered one of the most scenic drives in southern California, with jaw-dropping mountain panoramas at every turn.
 Plan 1 hour to complete the drive without stops.
-It’s a great road for a scenic car drive or even better yet a motorcycle ride, with lots of turnout to stop and admire the views.
+It’s an excellent road for a scenic car drive or an even better motorcycle ride, with numerous turnouts to stop and admire the views.

 Is Glendora Mountain Road open today?

-Set high into the San Gabriel Mountains the road tops out at 1.383m (4,537ft) above the sea level.
-At this elevation, it can be used year round.
+Set high in the San Gabriel Mountains, the road tops out at 1,383m (4,537ft) above sea level.
+At this elevation, it can be used year-round.